MLinkPlanner 2.0

 For each of the Base Stations, you can set its Subscriber Stations.

 To create a subscriber station, click on the Add subscriber station button in the sector to which it will be linked.
-Then select the site from the list.
-After that, the subscriber station panel will open.
+Then select a site from the list, and the subscriber station panel will open.

 - Add a new subscriber station with the same parameters.